HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

 ---
 ### NOTES
+- Don't overthink it!!
+  - You can and will be changing these prompts a lot, so don't get too hung up on "getting it right" the first time
+  - Just get something down, and then expect that you've be honing and altering these prompts continuously throughout this class
-- By the way, this practice of changing the bot's behavior by changing its system prompt is called [Prompt Engineering](https://platform.openai.com/docs/guides/prompt-engineering)
+- This practice of changing the bot's behavior by changing its system prompt is called [Prompt Engineering](https://platform.openai.com/docs/guides/prompt-engineering)
 - When generating text in this course, you will always have at least 3 options **-  Option 1 - Use the bot**
      - e.g. in this case: